barunik/DynamicNets.jl/.ipynb_checkpoints/README-checkpoint.md

 #
 # OUTPUTS:  C           median estimates of Network Connectedness
 #                       C has [ ( 1+5xN ) x T ] dimension with N number of variables in the system
-#           CI1, CI2    2.5% and 97.5% quantiles of all C measures
+#           CI          standard deviation of all C measures
-#                       CI1 and CI2 has [ ( 1+5xN ) x T ] dimension with N number of variables in the system
+#                       CI has [ ( 1+5xN ) x T ] dimension with N number of variables in the system
 # OUTPUT ROWs:
 #          1 is Total network connectedness
 #          2+0xN...1xN+1 is net TO network connectedness for all N variables